Balas47/WumpusGame/README.md

 If the player is in a position that is adjacent to Wumpus, they will smell a terrible stench.

-If the player is in a position that is adjavent to a pit, they will feel a bit of a breeze.
+If the player is in a position that is adjacent to a pit, they will feel a bit of a breeze.

 If the player is in a position that has at least one gold piece, they will see some golden specks.